 Parents also receive weekly phone calls from wilderness therapists to update them on their child’s treatment plan progress.
 That way parents can rest knowing that their son or daughter is being taken care of, as well as progressing in their respective program.

 This ignores the other relationships a child has in their day-to-day lives.
-From extended family to teachers to friends and neighbors, everyone will benefit from the skills these learn in therapy.
+From extended family to teachers to friends and neighbors, everyone will benefit from the skills these young people learn in therapy.
 But no one benefits as much as the teen who is now better prepared for life.

 Outback has made a child assessment survey to answer that exact question.